Is your child ready to walk to school?

 Walking to school has many benefits, but how do you know if your child is ready?

-As the summer holidays wind up, many parents will be asking whether their child is old enough to walk to school.
-VicHealth research shows that more than 60 per cent of parents would like their children to walk to school more frequently, yet only 19 per cent of kids in Victoria routinely make the trip on foot, down from 40 per cent Australia-wide in the 1970s.
+As the new school year begins, many parents will be asking whether their child is old enough to walk to school.
+VicHealth research shows that more than 60 per cent of parents would like their children to walk to school more frequently, yet only 25 per cent of kids in Victoria routinely make the trip on foot, down from about 50 per cent Australia-wide in the 1970s.

 So how do you know when your child is ready to walk to school?